Meisaka/WaveAsm/README.md

 Expressions
 ----
-Expressions are fairly simple in the current version, they are single values and may be negative.
+Expressions are simple in the current version, they are values that can be added or subtracted and may be negative, numberic expressions are simplified from left to right, no form of precidence exists yet.
 The following formats are used for expressions:
  - 0xnn - Hexadecimal, where nn is any number hex digits.
  - nnh - Hexadecimal, alternate form, be careful not mix these up with labels.